-Not only was this budget friendly, but it was a quick project with a huge impact on this space.
+Not only was this DIY plywood accent wall budget-friendly, but it was a quick project with a huge impact on this space.
 Using a 1/4″ piece of plywood, a jig saw and command strips, this wall certainly came to life.
-Here’s exactly what I did so you can try the same in your home.
-Keep in mind, you can make this as large as mine or create it on a smaller scale.
+Keep in mind, you can make this as large as mine or create it on a smaller scale – it’s a versatile DIY accent wall project that you can really make your own!

 4 x 8 – 1/4″ piece of birch plywood